The Arthur H. Aufses, Jr. MD Archives and Mount Sinai Records Management Program

 The Arthur H. Aufses, Jr. MD Archives houses historical collections from the Icahn School of Medicine and the seven hospitals within the Mount Sinai Health System, with collections comprised of paper records, photographs, artifacts, memorabilia, and digital records — measuring approximately 2,700 linear feet of historical materials.
 The oldest records date to the 1840s and new records are added every day.
-The hospitals represented in the collection are: The Mount Sinai Hospital, Mount Sinai Beth Israel Hospital, Mount Sinai St. Luke’s Hospital (including the Woman’s Hospital), Mount Sinai West (formerly Roosevelt Hospital), Mount Sinai Queens, Mount Sinai Brooklyn, and the New York Eye and Ear Infirmary of Mount Sinai.
+The hospitals represented in the collection are: The Mount Sinai Hospital, Mount Sinai Beth Israel Hospital, Mount Sinai St. Luke’s, Mount Sinai West, Mount Sinai Queens, Mount Sinai Brooklyn, and the New York Eye and Ear Infirmary of Mount Sinai.

 Access to non-restricted information in the Archives is available to people with a defined research goal.
 Requests for access to archival materials made by journalists or media outlets shall not be granted, and shall be referred to the Mount Sinai Health System Press Office.
 Access to portions of the files may be restricted by the donor or the Archives depending on the nature of the material.
 See the Research Policies section below for more specific information.

 The Mount Sinai Records Management Program serves the entire Mount Sinai Health System, including the Icahn School of Medicine at Mount Sinai.
 We assist employees throughout the Health System in managing records throughout the entire lifecycle: from creation or receipt, through the use and maintenance stage, until final disposition either to destruction or permanent retention in The Arthur H. Aufses, Jr. MD Archives.